 Passengers who fly into Harry Reid International Airport land in Paradise, literally.
 Located in Paradise, Nevada, it is one of the busiest airports in the USA for good reason.
 Harry Reid International Airport is the destination airport for anyone visiting Las Vegas.

 Harry Reid International Airport is 5 miles south of Downtown Las Vegas and the Strip, making it a perfect airport for holiday-goers.
-The airport opened in 1942.
-It spans across 2,800 acres and has 2 terminals, 110 gates, and 4 runways.
+The airport opened in 1942 and covers 2,800 acres.
+It has 2 terminals, 110 gates, and 4 runways.

 LAS is one of the busiest airports in the USA, not only because of its proximity to Sin City but also because of its unique entertainment.
-Harry Reid International Airport is one of only 2 airports in the USA to have slot machines in the terminals.
+Harry Reid International Airport is one of only 2 USA airports with slot machines in the terminals.

-The slot machines at Harry Reid International Airport help make a Las Vegas holiday feel just a bit longer and help passengers pass the time as they wait to board their flights.
+The Harry Reid International Airport slot machines help make a Las Vegas holiday feel just a bit longer and help passengers pass the time as they wait to board their flights.
 Other amenities include restaurants, a spa and massage area, and vending machines selling makeup, LEGO toys, and more.

 Harry Reid International Airport’s airline hubs also help make it one of the busiest airports in the USA.
 LAS is a base for Southwest Airlines, Spirit Airlines, and other regional airlines.
 Some helicopter companies also have bases at LAS.